MariUkne/Hair-Harmony/README.md

 ![a am i responsive images of the website](assets/images/Skärmbild%202024-04-19%20102553.png)

-Welcome to Hair & Harmony`s website.
+Welcome to Hair & Harmony website.
 The Salon where you get your own time.
 This page was created to reach out to more people who feel they want to pamper themselves.
 Maybe a new look with a new hairstyle or hair color, or a relaxing massage.
 If the user perhaps have pain during their pregnancy or just stiff muscles?
 I want to show that I`m here for them.
 They just have to take a look at the page and contact me by phone or e-mail.
 There is also a subscribe for offers option.